About me

 Training, qualifications & experience

-Qualified to BA (Honours) Degree in Counselling, I have much experience in working with people experiencing bereavement and loss.
+Qualified to BA (Honours) Degree in Counselling, I have extensive experience in working with people experiencing bereavement and loss.
 I have also worked with NHS IAPTs (Improving Access to Psychological Therapies) with clients suffering from anxiety and depression.
+I have worked as a counsellor for 13 years, both in organisations and in private practice; fine tuning the humanistic approach that I employ.

 I have significant experience in relationship issues, autism, grief, loss, bereavement, suicide, miscarriage, termination, self harm, alcoholism, family issues, anxiety, depression, anger, adoption and traumatic injury.